 Then do we need to encapsulate correlation in a stored procedure?
 We could, but we needn't because SQL implementations like MySQL provide the required basic statistical quantities, permitting us to do it all in one four-layer query ...

-> 3. The next outer query calculates the regression coefficient by cross-joining the step 2 query result, which is one logical row, with the original table.
+Step 3 calculates the regression coefficient by cross-joining the Step 2 query result with the original table.

-> Read the query inside out:
+Read the query inside out:

 You can look up the significance of the t value at a pre-decided level of significance for the number of degrees of freedom in your sample in a standard statistical table of t values, for example this one.
 As you can see there, the higher the degrees of freedom, the lower the t value needed for a given level of significance.